 Latest: State of Commercial Recycling in Omaha

 Update December 20, 2021: Dual-stream recycling results are in.
-The process produces cleaner material & saves money, according to WasteDive.
+The process produces cleaner material & helps recycling centers stay in business, according to WasteDive.

 Update January 26, 2021: Update on Nebraskaland Recycling: We still have not been able to tour the facility to verify if the recycling program meets our customer’s needs.